 IoM TT Road Race

-The TT Privateers Championship is a new introduction to the TT Races honors board.
+The Isle of Man TT Races organizers have confirmed that over 70 motorcycle racers who have entered to compete in the TT Races this year are eligible for the inaugural TT Privateers Championship.The TT Privateers Championship is a new introduction to the TT Races honors board.
 It allows solo teams and solo riders of independent status to achieve recognition for their efforts at the highest level in the world’s premier closed public roads motorcycle race.